pret/pokered/FEATURES.md

 - The Daycare has a PC in it.
 - Route 23 has some grass just after the north exit of Victory Road to allow reaching those encounters more easily late game.
 - Some pokemon evolve at earlier levels
 - Many pokemon have better base stats.
-See the wiki for the data.
+You can view base stats by checking the pokedex entry after catching the pokemon.
+Or, see the wiki for the full data.
 - Many pokemon have better learnsets than before.
 See the wiki for the data.

 ## New Gameplay Features